Summer programs in public libraries:

 - help prevent summer learning loss in children and teens, and

-- help adult model good reading habits for youth.
+- help adults model good reading habits for youth.

 They encourage free voluntary reading, motivate participants to set and meet reading goals, help youth make guided reading choices, and include programs that extend the reading experience and help participants develop literacy, arts, science, math, technology, and social skills.

-- Over 1.5 million Californians attended summer reading events and activities.
+- Over 1.77 million reported attendance at statewide summer reading events and activities.

 - Enjoy the summer reading program (91%)

-Teens and adults who take part in summer reading3
+Teens and adults who participate in summer reading3

 - Plan to return to the library after the summer (92%)